The five-color hypercube Adinkra and the Jacobian of a generalized Fermat curve: Combinatorics

+Note that choosing the opposite orientation for our triangular mesh (as might happen, for example, if we picked a fermion instead of a boson as our base point) does not change the discrete Morse divisor associated to a height function, because Definition~\ref{def:dMD} only counts changes in sign.

-Below, we will use this notion to compute discrete Morse divisors for four distinct heights on $H^5$.
+Below, we will use the notion of a discrete Morse function to compute discrete Morse divisors for four distinct heights on $H^5$.
 Three of these heights ($h_{\rm v}$, $h_{\rm fe}$, and $h_{1}$) were partially treated in \cite{geom2}.
 We give complete computations in these cases, and present a new example as well.

 \begin{example} {\bf (a)} Let $h_{\rm v}$ be the valise height on $H^5$, as shown on the left in Figure \ref{fig:basic_heights}.
 For this height every vertex is a local max or min, and every face center $f_{j,j+1}(v)$ is a bow-tie, and thus, a saddle point with multiplicity $\mu_v = 1$.
 The associated discrete Morse divisor is